 - Almost 15% of kids do less than 1 hour of physical activity per week

-What are some healthy eating habits?In general, kids are eating more, eating less nutritiously and exercising less.
+In general, kids are eating more, eating less nutritiously and exercising less.
 Compared to when I was a kid it’s a different world.
 Back then, playing outside was the norm.
 Today we sit in front of screens (TV, tablets, laptops or gaming devices) and eat chips while moving as physically little as possible.

 In our house not only do we battle all of the above, but we also battle our kids coming home complaining about:

 - 280 grams of fat (all of which is saturated)